 But l (like many cooks), prefer to mess with history by adding extra ingredients that give a Quiche Lorraine more full- flavoured appeal.

 If you are pushed for time, take a short cut by buying frozen short crust pastry.
 Homemade pastry will always have the edge when it comes to flakiness, but if you have a close look at my photo of the slice of quiche, there’s nothing wrong with the flakiness there.
+I also have a post that teaches you how to make homemade short crust pastry.
+I promise, it’s not as daunting as you think (the food processor does all the work 😉).

 One slightly annoying thing about short crust pastry is its tendency to shrink during baking.
 Under pastry instructions l have given you a couple of top tips that l have picked up or experimented with over the years that l find help keep shrinkage to a minimum.